praksh134/multipleNeovim-install/README.md

 # multipleNeovim-install
-easy installing for users to use nvims command use multiple neovim
+To use easily multiple neovim using "mnvim" command for bash

 ## Usage